UW-SSEEL/NLEIS_pub/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-LabView codes to perform an nonlinear electrochemical impedance spectroscopy (NLEIS) experiment.
+LabView codes to perform an nonlinear electrochemical impedance spectroscopy (NLEIS) experiment. python and LabVIEW code to analyze the raw voltage and current data from NLEIS experiment.

 ## Documentation
 NLEIS is an extension of the more commonly known electrochemical impedance spectroscopy (EIS) technique.
 In our doc folder you will find: